 Luke completed a combined honours degree at the University of Gloucestershire in business management and human resource management.
-He is currently on the Tesco store management graduate programme and working as the deputy manager of the Clapham store.
+He went on to complete the Tesco store management graduate programme, before working as deputy manager of the Clapham store.
 Claire studied history at the University of Sheffield and within four years completed the Tesco graduate scheme and worked her way up to becoming a stores director for the Midlands and Gloucestershire.

 What skills do graduates need to get hired in retail management?

 Luke says: ‘Since I started working in retail management, I’ve learned that you need empathy because retail is a team sport; you can’t do anything without other people.
 You need to be a good listener so you’re able to learn from others’ experiences and have clear communication so the other colleagues understand you every time.
 It’s important to be open and honest with people, to be yourself and to treat people with respect.’

 Claire says: ‘As well as face-to-face communication, you need to be able to communicate through emails and phone calls.
 Presenting skills are important too; it really helps if you have the confidence to address groups of all sizes.
 Good organisation is clearly important but you really have to be able to think strategically, to see the long-term goals of the company.’

 Luke says: ‘I think the application process I went through with Tesco was standard for any retailer: there was an application form, telephone interview, literacy and numeracy tests and an assessment centre.
 The assessment centres last one or two days, with around 30 candidates.
 There are various exercises to stretch different work skills, such as presentations, teamworking activities and business analysis.